Safety and health in the workplace

 Both the orientation of new employees and subsequent training and guidance must factor in employees’ existing professional qualifications, competence and previous work experience.
 More instruction and guidance must be provided whenever weaknesses are identified in an employee’s way of working and whenever changes are introduced.

-Pursuant to the Occupational Safety and Health Act, employers also have a duty to continuously monitor the safety of their employees’ procedures and intervene if an employee is seen not following instructions.
+According to the Occupational Safety and Health Act, employers must continuously monitor the safety of working methods and intervene in situations where an employee does not follow the instructions given.
+Similarly, the act includes the employee's obligation to work according to the instructions.

 Content of advice and guidance